sahib/misc/the-vibes-that-i-summoned/slides.typ

     }
     #set text(fill: gray)

+    #h(1fr)
     #toolbox.progress-ratio(ratio => [
       #let progress = calc.round(ratio * 100)
       #if progress > 0 [
         #progress%
       ]
     ])
-    #h(1fr)
   ]
 )

 #slide[
   #comment(```md
+- I was reading a lot about agentic software engineering lately and I wondered how my opinion would look like if I need to write it down.
+- I have this habit of preparing slides, more as a way to form a full position on the matter rather than meant for presentation alone.
+- But here we are, now you have to listen to my inner monologue :-)
-- This is more of a opinion talk, but I tried to back it up with numbers.
+- This is more of a opinion talk therefore, but I tried to back it up with numbers.
-- I felt the need to give my opinion because I worked now quite a bit with Claude (also on open source projects) and it's impressive - both positively and negatively.
+- Mostly my opinions are fueled by working with Claude CLI and Gemini (web), working on both professional work, profane stuff and open source work.
+- It was impressive - both in a positive and negative way.
 - I currently have a bit of a love and hate relationship with Claude - it's so helpful in many places and downright destructive in others.
 - I used it a lot in the last few weeks and months, not only for work but also for a open source project I have on the side.
 - Did you get the zauberlehrling-reference in the title slide?

+If you have comments or questions, then do them right ahead.
+I will not see your faces most of the time.

 Questionnaire: